Texture Settings

 Best | Searches intensively for the minimum size.
 Might take some time... |

-Multipack --multipack
+Automatic Multipack --multipack

-TexturePacker can create multiple Data and Texture files if not all sprites could be packed into a single texture.
+TexturePacker can automatically create multiple Data and Texture files if not all sprites could be packed into a single texture.

 Make sure to add one of the following placeholders to the Data and Texture file names to include the sprite sheet numbers: